felix-seifert/graalvm-collection-processing-benchmark/README.md

 As the different timings should be compared between JVM mode and native mode, the depicted benchmarking steps would have to be repeated for the `.jar` files and the native binaries.
-Executing the script `benchmark.sh` measures all the needed timings and stores them for further processing in a `.csv`.
+Executing the script `benchmark.sh` measures all the needed timings and stores them for further processing in a `.csv` file.